DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/tilesets/creating_a_tileset_json_file.md

 # Creating a Tileset JSON File

-The [MGE encoder](../encoder/mge_encoder) cannot use image files outright — there must be an associated JSON file (made with Tiled) that explicitly defines the image file path and various other properties.
+The [encoder](../encoder.md) cannot use image files outright — there must be an associated JSON file (made with Tiled) that explicitly defines the image file path and various other properties.

 Within Tiled: